 Psychologists in Europe have discovered that if a child doesn’t play outside and is never allowed to experience a skinned knee or a broken bone, they frequently have phobias as adults.
 Interviews with young adults who never played on jungle gyms reveal they’re fearful of normal risks and commitment.
 The truth is, kids need to fall a few times to learn it is normal; teens likely need to break up with a boyfriend or girlfriend to appreciate the emotional maturity that lasting relationships require.
 Pain is actually a necessary teacher.
 Consider your body for a moment.
 If you didn’t feel pain, you could burn yourself or step on a nail and never do something about the damage and infection until it was too late.
 Pain is a part of health and maturity.

 Similarly, taking calculated risks is all a part of growing up.
 In fact, it plays a huge role.
 Childhood may be about safety and self-esteem, but as a student matures, risk and achievement are necessities in forming their identity and confidence.
 Because parents have removed “risk” from children’s lives, psychologists are discovering a syndrome as they counsel teens: High Arrogance, Low Self-Esteem.
-They’re cocky, but deep down their confidence is hollow, because it’s built off of watching YouTube videos, and perhaps not achieving something meaningful.
+They’re cocky, but deep down their confidence is hollow, because it’s built from watching YouTube videos, and perhaps not achieving something meaningful.

 2. We Rescue Too Quickly.
 Why?
 We fear for their status.

 This generation of young people has not developed some of the life skills kids did thirty years ago because adults swoop in and take care of problems for them.
 We remove the need for them to navigate hardships.
 May I illustrate?

 Staff from four universities recently told me they encountered students who had never filled out a form or an application in their life.
 Desiring to care for their kids, and not disadvantage them, parents or teachers had always done it for them.
 We rush forgotten gym shorts or permission slips to schools, so our kids never endure an embarrassing moment.
 These rescues help kids today, but harm them tomorrow.

 One freshman received a C- on her project and immediately called her mother, right in the middle of her class.
 After interrupting the class discussion with her complaint about her poor grade, she handed the cell phone to her professor and said, “She wants to talk to you.”
-Evidently, mom wanted to negotiate the grade.
+Evidently, Mom wanted to negotiate the grade.

 A Harvard Admissions Counselor reported a prospective student looked him in the eye and answered every question he was asked.
 The counselor felt the boy’s mother must have coached him on eye-contact because he tended to look down after each response.
 Later, the counselor learned the boy’s mom was texting him the answers every time a question came in.